Tolkien's moral dilemma: Context

-Sentience and implied morality
+Implied morality

+Men and elves

 In the cosmology of Tolkien's legendarium, Men live only in the world (Arda), are able to die from it, have souls, and may ultimately go to Heaven, though this is left vague in the Legendarium.
 The Tolkien scholar Tom Shippey notes that in the Middle English source, the South English Legendary from c.
 1250, which he presumes Tolkien must have read, Elves appear on Earth and in the Earthly Paradise, leaving a puzzle as to whether they had souls.
 Since they could not leave the world, the answer was no; but given that they did not disappear completely on death, the answer had to have been yes.
 In The Silmarillion, Tolkien similarly has the Elves go not to Heaven but to the halfway house of the Halls of Mandos on Valinor.

-A different problem arises especially with apparently wholly evil beings, especially Orcs, but it applies also to others such as Wargs and Trolls.
-Since evil cannot make, only mock, Orcs cannot have an equal and opposite morality to that of Men; but since they speak and have a moral sense (though they are unable to keep to it), they cannot be described as wholly evil or lacking sentience.
-All of this implies, as various scholars have commented, a hierarchy of races comparable with the medieval great chain of being, representing a range of sentience and associated moral complexity from Men – unquestionably sentient and subject to moral judgement – down to mere beasts, which are free of morality.
-In between, however, are several peoples which at least sometimes have the power of speech, but which Tolkien implies are wholly evil and without morality, raising questions about what that could mean.